tristanic/isolde/isolde/docs/source/gui/getting_started.rst

 ~5% higher than those calculated by your favourite refinement package, you are probably safer sticking with pre-calculated maps for now.)**

 If your MTZ file contains experimental amplitudes (F/sigF), then a set of live sigma-a weighted crystallographic maps will be generated directly from the combination of these with phases calculated from the atomic model.
 Unlike with the pre-calculated maps, any changes to the atomic model automatically triggers a recalculation of all live maps.
 This happens in the background, with minimal effect on graphical performance other than a slight pause when the visualisation of the new maps is loaded in.

+*(NOTE: live updating can be toggled  using the "Live crystallographic map calculation" checkbox that appears on the "Sim settings" tab when a live dataset is associated with the selected model)*

+*(NOTE: live map updates do not update the MDFF potential while a simulation is running.
+The potential will only change once the simulation is finished.)*

 Working directly with the experimental data has the distinct advantage that ISOLDE can know and control exactly what goes into each map.
 Three maps